 For information on the task force, including participating agencies and meeting schedule, click here.

-July 24 - Governor Terry E. Branstad received word today that President Obama approved his request for a Presidential Disaster Declaration for 26 counties impacted by severe weather in June.
+Aug.
+19 - Governor Terry Branstad received word that two counties have been added to the Presidential Disaster Declaration granted for 22 Iowa counties impacted by severe weather in June and July.

-The declaration by the President will provide federal funding to the declared counties under the Public Assistance Program.
-A Presidential Major Disaster Declaration for Public Assistance puts into motion long-term federal recovery programs, some of which are matched by state programs, and designed to help public entities and select non-profits.
+The declaration by the President provides federal funding to the declared counties under the Public Assistance Program.
 Public Assistance funds may be used for emergency work and the repair or replacement of disaster-damaged facilities and may include debris removal, emergency protective measures, repair of damaged public property, loans needed by communities for essential government functions and grants for public schools.